daveyb/daveyb.github.io/_posts/2015-07-16-Knife-Azure-on-Mac.md

 ##Installation##

 `sudo gem install knife-azure` fails.
-I found a good writeup on this here: http://effectif.com/ruby/installing-nokogiri-on-mavericks
+I found a good writeup on this at [http://effectif.com/ruby/installing-nokogiri-on-mavericks](http://effectif.com/ruby/installing-nokogiri-on-mavericks)

 I'm using rvm, not rbenv, but the solution that worked for me is pretty much the same: